 The foreign function succeeds while leaving a choice point.
 On backtracking over this goal the foreign function will be called again, but the control argument now indicates it is a 'Redo' call and the macro PL\foreign\context() returns the handle passed via PL\retry().
-This handle is a 30 bits signed value (two bits are used for status indication).
+This handle is a two bits smaller than a pointer (30 or 62 bits) signed value (two bits are used for status indication).
 Defined as return \PL\retry(n).
 See also PL\succeed().